-Water may stand on exterior concrete slabs for several hours after precipitation or from roof run-off.
-Fall Creek Homes will correct conditions that cause water to remain longer than twelve hours unless it is from roof run-off of melting snow or ice.
+Water may stand on exterior concrete slabs for several hours after precipitation or from roof runoff.
+During the warranty year, Fall Creek Homes will correct conditions that cause water to remain longer than twelve hours unless it is from roof run-off of melting snow or ice.